Rania-Mzid/P2VRT/README.md

 2. Copy the code of the downloaded file named "transTo_Posix" in the created Acceleo project and run it.
 3. Run the result file named "Posix_Code" of this transformation with the chosen tool to be able to answer the following question.

-Notes:
+### Location of the files generated in the 4 steps

 The designer will find:
-- the file "transTo_Posix" in a folder named "trans_models" under his/her new project folder.
+- the "transTo_Consistensy", "transTo_NameOfChosenTool" and "transTo_Posix" files in a folder named "trans_models" under his/her new project folder.
-- the file "Posix_Code" in a folder named "src_gen" under his/her new project folder.
+- the "Verif_Consistensy", "AnalyticModel_NameOfChosenTool" and "Posix_Code" files in a folder named "src_gen" under his/her new project folder.